pbmacintyre/RCCP-Free-2FA-Work/readme.txt

 <ul>
 <li>RingCentral Embedded Phone app -
 RingCentral's embedded phone app can be turned on or off and calls can be made from within the WordPress Admin area.
+Sub-features can now be toggled on/off as desired.
 </li>

 <li>Call Me Request widget -